10 Very Effective Home Remedies for Milia!

 - Dry the peeled skin in sun or roast the peels till it turns golden brown.

-- Grind the roasted peels to form powder.
+- Grind the roasted peels to form the powder.

 - Soak the roasted powder in water for the whole night.